Dante-Broggi/swift-evolution/0000-template.md

 /// in the second `for`-`in` loop.
 ///
 /// To establish that a type you've created supports nondestructive iteration,
-/// add conformance to the `Collection` protocol.
+/// add conformance to a collection protocol.
 ///
 /// Conforming to the Iterable Protocol
 /// ===================================